 Hello and thanks for taking an interest in my course,

-We know a lot about his inner life as Stoic philosopher through The Meditations, his reflections and conversations with himself.
+We know about his inner life as Stoic philosopher through The Meditations, his reflections and conversations with himself.
 And we know enough about his outer life, as Roman emperor, to fill a substantial biography.
 We have letters between him and his beloved rhetoric teacher Fronto, descriptions of his reign in the Roman histories, and a few other historical bits and pieces.
 Focusing on Marcus as our concrete example, just as he focused on Antoninus Pius and his Stoic teachers, we avoid many pitfalls by putting a human face on Stoicism.
 For example, whereas people sometimes assume the Stoics might be so accepting that they become overly-passive, we can see how Marcus was in fact committed to vigorous action in the service of his Stoic values, both his political life and as a military commander.
-Whereas people think Stoicism may be cold-hearted or unemotional, we can see how Marcus interpreted it as a philosophy of brotherly love and the emphasis he placed on social virtues like justice, kindness, and fairness to others.
+Whereas people think Stoicism may be cold-hearted or unemotional, we can see how Marcus interpreted it as a philosophy of brotherly love and the emphasis he placed on interpersonal virtues like justice, kindness, and fairness to others.

 Marcus is without question the most famous Stoic, in the eyes of modern students, and the one about whose life the most is known, because he was an important Roman emperor.
 By approaching Stoicism through the life and character of Marcus, taking him as our own Stoic example, we arrive at a much more balanced and more appealing conception of the philosophy than by studying it in a more abstract and theoretical way.
 He began The Meditations in that way for a reason.
 It's by studying real-life examples of Stoicism being applied in daily life, as an art of living, that we can best grasp the true meaning of the philosophy.